-- A. Hospital destination for patients entered into the System will be the closest appropriate stroke receiving facility based on Stroke Center availability. - B. In the event a patient or family member requests transport to a specific facility that does not meet system guidelines, efforts will be made to clarify and encourage the advantage of using the Stroke System and a specific request to follow the established Stroke System Plan will be made of the family.
-The patient's or family members' wishes will, however, ultimately prevail. - C. If the patient is unstable (cannot be effectively ventilated by the EMT or needs volume replacement, but an IV sufficient to provide volume resuscitation cannot be established/maintained) and is over 40 minutes transport time from a green Stroke facility, the patient should be transported to the closest hospital with full time Emergency Physician coverage as coordinated by the ATCC. - D. In a situation where ATCC notification has occurred and no medical direction is needed, the ATCC will notify the receiving hospital of the patient transport and provide information of condition, estimated arrival time, etc. - 1.
-Pre-hospital System Activities hospital, which will be immediately accessible through the communications link between the ATCC and that destination hospital.
-Any significant patient condition changes are to be communicated directly to medical control at the receiving
+- A. Hospital destination for patients entered into the System will be the closest appropriate stroke receiving facility based on Stroke Center availability and secondary triage.
+Unless a large vessel occlusion positive score is recognized by ATCC the closest, currently available Level 1, 2, 3 will be the recommended destination by ATCC to the EMSP. - B. In the event a patient requests transport to a specific facility that does not meet system guidelines, efforts will be made to clarify and encourage the advantage of using the Stroke System and a specific request to follow the established Stroke System Plan.
+The patient's wishes will, however, ultimately prevail. - C. If the patient is unstable (cannot be effectively ventilated by the EMSP or needs volume replacement, but an IV sufficient to provide volume resuscitation cannot be established/maintained) and is over 60 minutes transport time from a green Stroke facility (1, 2, 3), the patient should be transported to the closest hospital with full time Emergency Physician coverage as coordinated by the ATCC. - D. In a situation where ATCC notification has occurred and no medical direction is needed, the ATCC will notify the receiving hospital of the patient transport and provide information of condition, estimated arrival time, etc. - 1.
+Pre-hospital System Activities

 Pre-hospital care will be carried out following the guidelines of the Regional Medical Control Plan.
-The ADPH/EMS pre-hospital care protocols will be used for primary guidance in pre-hospital stroke management.
-Patients entered into the Stroke System will receive their medical control from the stroke receiving
+The ADPH/OEMS pre-hospital care protocols will be used for primary guidance in pre-hospital stroke management.
+Patients entered into the Stroke System will receive their medical control from the stroke receiving hospital, which will be immediately accessible through the communications link between the ATCC and that destination hospital.
+Any significant patient condition changes are to be communicated directly to medical control at the receiving